lucka-me/mapler/README.md

   Provides way to display the map

 ## Known Issues
-- In IE and Firefox, Download is unavailable
+- In IE, Download is unavailable

 ## To-Do
 - [x] Fix the boundary of output image to the displayed